larspeterjeppesen/Backup_peers/README.md

 ### Why C?
 I want to exercise and expand my knowledge of C and Linux.
 I am fully aware that implementation-wise, there are easier languages to write this in.

+### Disclaimer
+I am writing this project for my own personal use.
+This repo is made public to showcase my work, and for anyone interested in network-programming in C. If the software runs on my machines, it is good enough - although I do write the code to not be platform specific when it is not too inconvenient.
+Therefore, use at your own discretion.

 ## API
 The following modes are available from the commandline: